martinanderson/devlog/README.md

 * Debug message is generated with a simple devLog('message');
 * or with a more detailed devLog('message', $dump);

 Totally free to use and use in any projects.
-Released under MIT licence.
+Released under MIT licence as Open Source.

 Ps.
 I drink a lot of coffee and accept btc :)